Lake Keowee

 Lake Keowee is a man-made reservoir in the United States in the state of South Carolina.
 It was developed to serve the needs of power utility Duke Energy and public recreational purposes.
 It is approximately 26 mi long, 3 mi wide, with an average depth of 54 ft, and a shoreline measured at 300 mi in total, and is approximately 800 ft above sea level.

 The massive demolition and building project began in 1971 with the construction of two large dams––Keowee Dam and Little River Dam, built on the rivers of the same names.
 The project covered 18372 acre.
 The lake collects or impounds waters from the Keowee River and the Little River and others.
 The outflows below the respective dams join to form the Seneca River, which flows into the larger Savannah River.

 Lake water is used to cool Duke Energy's three nuclear reactors located at the Oconee Nuclear Generating Station.
 In addition, the dams help generate hydroelectric power.
 The Keowee Hydro Station generates 158 megawatts from the lake's outflows.
 Lake Keowee has provided a recreational destination for fishing, boating, swimming, sailing, kayaking and other watersports.
 The lake has been described as having pure and clean water.

 The name Keowee (ᎨᎣᏫ) is a Cherokee word: it is roughly translated as "place of the mullberries."
-The historic Keowee Town had been located on the bank of the Keowee River and was the largest of the seven Cherokee Lower Towns in the colonial period, in what became the state of South Carolina.
+The historic town of Keowee had been located on the bank of the Keowee River and was the largest of the seven Cherokee Lower Towns in the colonial period, in what became the state of South Carolina.
 Both the town and the former Keowee River were inundated by the formation of Lake Keowee.
 Archeological excavations conducted in advance of the project by the University of South Carolina recovered thousands of artifacts, as well as evidence of human and animal remains.
 There was a traditional burial ground at the town.